hkustDB/PrivateCovariance/README.md

 # Differentially Private Covariance Revisited
-This repo contains the official code for the implementations of the algorithms and experiments in the paper "Differentially Private Covariance Revisited".
+This repo contains the official code for the implementations of the algorithms and experiments in our NeurIPS 2022 paper "Differentially Private Covariance Revisited".
+Paper is avaliable [here](https://arxiv.org/abs/2205.14324?context=cs).

 | Folder          | Description                                                                                                |
 | ----------------| ---------------------------------------------------------------------------------------------------------- |